Kalogerogiannis/learning/README.md

 Personal Blog Website is the first project introduced by Udacity in Front End Developer Nanodegree Program.

-All the dummy content uesed is from https://www.visitgreece.gr/.
+All the dummy content (images and texts) used is from https://www.visitgreece.gr/.